 Risks and Complications of Facet Joint Denervation

-The risks most commonly encountered with this procedure are:
+The risks associated with this procedure are:

-- pain after the procedure
+- stiffness or pain after the procedure (can last up to a few weeks)

 - failure to relieve your pain